 A good and proper pleading document, again whether the commencing document, being the Plaintiff's Claim or Statement of Claim, or even the responding Defence...Learn More

 Limitation periods are time limits that restrict when legal proceedings may be commenced.
 In Ontario, generally, with some specific exceptions, the...Learn More

-Is It Proper to Allege Breach of Contract and Negligence At the Same Time?
-It Is Fully Proper to Include Allegations For Both Breach of Contract and...Learn More
+Will a Court Allow Allegations of Breach of Contract and Negligence In the Same Lawsuit?
+It Is Fully Proper to Include Allegations For Both Breach of...Learn More

 A helpful guide providing tips and hints to understanding the best approach that is most likely to lead to success for a Small Claims Court case.Learn More